lnxchk/chefdk-fundamentals/scene_06.md

 -

 Wonderful.
 Now that we've defined the test matrix that we want to support.
-It is time to understand how to use Test Kitchen to creates a machine, converge a run list of recipes on that machines, verify that the machine is in the desired state, and then destroy the machine.
+It is time to understand how to use Test Kitchen to creates a instance, converge a run list of recipes on that instances, verify that the instance is in the desired state, and then destroy the instance.

 -

 The first kitchen command is `kitchen create`.

-To create an instance means to turn on virtual or cloud machines for the platforms specified in the kitchen configuration.
+To create an instance means to turn on virtual or cloud instances for the platforms specified in the kitchen configuration.

 In our case, this command would use the Docker driver to create a docker image based on centos-six-dot-four.